Estimate Time7 min

 Key takeaways

-• A robo advisor uses technology to help automate the investing process based on info you provide about yourself.
+• A robo advisor uses technology to help automate the investing process using a strategy built around an investor's goals and preferences.

-• The right investment strategy for you depends on your personal financial situation, risk tolerance, and how involved you want to be with investing.
+• The right investment strategy for you depends on your personal financial situation, risk tolerance, time horizon, and how involved you want to be with investing.

 What is a robo advisor?

 A robo advisor is a digital financial service that uses technology and investor-provided information to help automate investing.
 Although you might see the word "robo" and assume it's a completely automated process, depending on the product, you may not be working entirely with an actual robot advisor.
-(At Fidelity with Fidelity Go®, there are very real humans involved.)
-The name comes from the fact that the investment advice and management are typically delivered digitally.
-Some robo offerings, like Fidelity Go, use real humans behind the scenes to offer digital investment advice and account management services.
+Some robo offerings, like Fidelity Go®, use real humans behind the scenes to deliver digital investment advice and account management services to investors.

 Here's how a robo advisor typically works.

 • First, you answer some basic questions about your finances.
 Most robo advisors work off your financial goals, risk tolerance, and investment timeline.
-Your responses help the robo advisor determine which types of investments to suggest to help you meet your goals.
+Your responses help the robo advisor suggest a mix of different types of investments to help support your goals and objectives.

 • Next, allow the robo advisor to do its thing.
 The robo advisor will manage your investments according to an investment strategy.
 For example, Fidelity Go manages based on your selected investment strategy and will check in on your investments to make sure the market ups and downs haven't made your portfolio too heavy or light in any type of investment.
 Fidelity Go will then buy and sell investments to keep you at the right level of risk through a process called rebalancing.